ohager/nanoflux/README.md

         this.action1 = function(data){
             console.log("Action 1");
-            // this way, the dispatcher establishes dynamically the action binding. dispatcher.dispatch('action1', data);
+            // this way, the dispatcher establishes dynamically the action binding
+            // to connected stores.
+            dispatcher.dispatch('action1', data);
         };